 Tango Is a Fellowship

-I was asked to make a comparison between Argentine tango and American tango.
-Though a short essay cannot cover such a vast topic, I would like to share my observation from a specific perspective.
+I was asked to compare Argentine tango and American tango.
+While such a vast topic cannot be thoroughly explored in a short essay, I’d like to share my observations from a specific perspective.

-For this reason, those who only dance exhibition tango with a fixed partner are not tango dancers in the true sense.
-Unfortunately, this kind of career performers are often regarded by tango students as role models.
-Under their influence, many young people do not see tango as a fellowship but a show, hence the alienation of tango.
+For this reason, those who dance only exhibition tango with a fixed partner cannot be considered true tango dancers.
+Unfortunately, career performers are often idolized by tango students, and their influence shifts the perception of tango from a fellowship to a spectacle.
 However, vanity cannot quench the thirst of the soul.
-Once mastered the skill, most people will continue their search for deeper meanings, moving away from exhibitionism and turning to the essence of tango (see The Four Stages of the Tango Journey).
+While technical mastery may initially satisfy, most dancers eventually seek deeper meaning, moving beyond exhibitionism toward the essence of tango (see The Four Stages of the Tango Journey).

 July 3, 2014